palaseus/Adrenochain/README.md

 - **Clean repository** with no temporary or generated files
 - **Performance research** with comprehensive benchmarking
 - **Security research** with advanced fuzz testing
+- **Cryptographic excellence** with ZK proofs and quantum resistance

 ## 📚 **Research Documentation**